marcosvilhena87/AoE_DE_Bot/README.md

 ## Configuration notes

-The bot locates HUD elements (such as the minimap or resource bar) only to confirm that the interface is visible.
+The bot locates the resource bar on the HUD only to confirm that the interface is visible.
+It uses a template of the resource bar (`assets/resources.png`).
 Frames are captured from the whole screen unless a different region is explicitly requested.

 HUD-related coordinates, such as `areas.pop_box`, use ``[x, y, width, height]`` fractions of the entire screen.
 The default values in `config.json` are